sensedeep/dynamodb-onetable/README.md

 OneTable provides TypeScript type declaration files so that OneTable APIs, requests and responses can be fully type checked.

-However, OneTable goes further and creates type declarations for your table entities and attributes.
+OneTable also creates type declarations for your table entities and attributes.
 TypeScript will catch any invalid entity or entity attribute references.

 Using the magic of TypeScript dynamic typing, OneTable automatically converts your OneTable schema into fully typed generic Model APIs.